cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-7.md

 # Cross Team Collaboration Lab Overview

 * Enabled **Notifications** for CloudBees Cross Team Collaboration on your ***managed controller***
-* Updated the **VueJS** template of your Pipeline Template Catalog with an event trigger
+* Updated the **Maven Pipeline Template** of your Pipeline Template Catalog with an event trigger
-* Created a Pipeline job that publishes an event to trigger the jobs based on the **VueJS** template
+* Created a Pipeline job that publishes an event to trigger the jobs based on the **Maven Pipeline Template**